uipath-certification/uipath-certification.github.io/_posts/2021-03-29-uipath-certification-logo.md

 Violating these rules can result in your privledges to use the UiPath Certification logo or the UiPath Certified Logo being revoked.

-Use the UiPath Certified logo respectfully and in lines with the usage guidelines and you shouldn't run into any problems.
+Use the UiPath Certification logo respectfully and in lines with the usage guidelines and you shouldn't run into any problems.

 Oh, and one last piece of advice.
 If you are committed to getting a good paying job in the RPA industry, make sure you’re RPA certified.
 Employers won't even look at your resume if you're not.